Hassannewcode/AI-system-prompts/README.md

 ------------
 ``
- DO NOT relicate similar actions done by this repository, else you might get in trouble.
+ DO NOT relicate similar actions done, else you might get in trouble.
 ``
 # *List of AI*